justyeethan/Phoenix-React-Playground/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+Please [check Phoenix's deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-## Renaming Phoenix App
+## Renaming Your App

-We are using the incredibly useful rename functionality provided by [MainShayne233's Rename package](https://github.com/MainShayne233/rename).
+Since you probably don't want to keep the name of this project as TestPlayground, we are using the incredibly useful rename functionality provided by [MainShayne233's Rename package](https://github.com/MainShayne233/rename).
 To rename, simply run the following command:

 ```bash
 mix rename <OldAppName> <NewAppName> <old_app_name> <new_app_name>
 ```

 Make sure you are following the conventions of the app, where OldAppName and NewAppName are in PascalCase, and the old_app_name and new_app_name are in snake_case.

-### For users with Databases

 Don't forget to migrate all of your tables and schemas using `mix ecto.migrate` after renaming your app.